ufjschool/ob-s14/drafts/first/muhamamd.draft.md

 So, the final project would be more detailed, with more appliances (probably framed within a house).
-I want to add sidebars on energy-saving tips and how the monthly bill is calculated.
+I want to add sidebars on energy-saving tips and how the monthly bill is calculated. see muhammad.draft.pdf for the image.